IntrepidPursuits/sherpa/blog/authenticating_a_rails_api_part_1.md

 ## So you want to sign up users and authenticate your Rails API - Step 1

-Hi folks.
-My name is Helen and I'm a Rails developer at Intrepid.
-That's right, we don't just do mobile.
-We also have a small but mighty web team that builds APIs, admin portals, and the like for our clients.
-And we're hiring!
-Hit us up.
+Although Intrepid is primarily a mobile shop, we have a small but mighty web team that builds APIs, admin portals, and the like for our clients.
+And for every API we’ve build, some sort of authentication system is required.
+In this and subsequent posts, I’ll walk through the approach we’ve developed over a number of projects for user sign-up and authentication.

-It seems like every time we get a new crop of apprentices or start on a new project we ask ourselves: "Er, how do we do handle user sign up and authentication again?"

-And then we think: "Shouldn't we have written this down somewhere last time?"

-Yes, yes we should have.
-So now we are, for our and your benefit.

-Over the last few projects, we've come up with a fairly consistent approach to authenticating our APIs, which I'll outline in this and future blog posts.
 In this post, I'll review signing up users with email and password.
 In future posts, I'll review:
 - allowing users to sign up via either email/password or an OAuth provider
 - authenticating API endpoints using [warden](https://github.com/hassox/warden).
 - regenerating API tokens when they expire

 ### Overview

-Here's the whole sign-up and authentication flow:
+Before we get started, let’s review the whole sign-up and authentication flow:

 1. User signs up
   * A first-time user submits their email and password to a `POST /users` endpoint.